relating to insurance; requiring school districts to obtain employee health

 3.14employers described in paragraph (b) may opt out as described in paragraphs (b) to (e).

-3.15(b) Each exclusive representative of employees of a school employer which, on
+3.15(b) The school board of a school employer and Each exclusive representative of employees of a school employer which, on

-3.16January 1, 2010, was individually self-insured or self-insured as a group shall determine
+3.16January 1, 2010, was individually self-insured or self-insured as a group shall jointly determine

-3.17whether the employees it represents will participate in the school employee insurance
+3.17whether the employees the exclusive representative represents will opt-out of the school employee insurance

 3.18program, in the same manner described in subdivision 5, paragraph (b).
 Paragraphs (c),